WHAT IS AN EOS BLOCK PRODUCER?

 - And many more

-EOS Nation is a very strong voice in the EOSIO community.
+EOS Nation is a very strong voice in the EOSIO community and is perhaps the most internationally connected team.
 The team is not only technically solid, but they are extremely active in the most important discussions in the ecosystem.
 Members of the team helped guide a lot of the projects that led to referendum coming to life on the chain.
 From an outreach perspective, EOS Nation hosts meetups all over the world and even has an Ambassadors Program, which allows its participants to grow their own networks and bring awareness to what they are working on and on EOSIO, in general.
 The team also has a keen focus on LINKing the East and the West, in an effort to strengthen to global community together – to unite us all more than we ever have before.
 EOS Nation’s passion for EOSIO in terms of technology and community is incredibly inspiring.

 - Yves La Rose, CEO